makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Down on her knees, Sélène eased open the cabinet door and peered up toward the underside of the drawer, ensuring that there was nothing between the drawer's underside and the cabinet, and that the drawer sides didn't reach the underside of the counter, that there was a gap.

 The pang continued to grow with an implacable intensity, arteries as avenues to carry it throughout her body.
+Memories of cramped quarters and unassailable darkness, of not enough space and not enough air, of the senseless ire of siblings.

 So she checked the rest of the drawers.